frizynn/Clio/README.md

 3. **ROS topics not appearing**: Ensure ROS master is running (`roscore &`)
 4. **Dataset not found**: Verify the apartment dataset is in the `datasets/` directory
 5. **Permission issues**: Check that Docker has proper permissions

+#### GUI/Visualization Issues

+**macOS - RViz not opening:**
+- Ensure XQuartz is installed and you've restarted your Mac
+- Check DISPLAY variable: `echo $DISPLAY` (should show `:0`)
+- Allow Docker access: `xhost +localhost`
+- Restart container: `docker-compose down && docker-compose up -d`

+**Linux - X11 forwarding issues:**
+- Check X11 forwarding: `echo $DISPLAY`
+- Ensure X11 is running: `ps aux | grep X`
+- Try: `xhost +local:docker`

+**"the input device is not a TTY" error:**
+- This is normal when running commands in background
+- Use `docker exec -it clio-container bash` for interactive access
+- For GUI apps, ensure XQuartz/X11 is properly configured

+**RViz opens but shows blank screen:**
+- Wait for data to load (rosbag needs to be playing)
+- Check ROS topics: `rostopic list`
+- Verify Clio is running: `rosnode list`

 ### File Structure